hynek/structlog/docs/api.rst

 =============

 .. note::
-   The examples here use a very simplified configuration using the minimalistic :class:`structlog.processors.KeyValueRenderer` for brewity and to enable doctests.
+   The examples here use a very simplified configuration using the minimalistic :class:`structlog.processors.KeyValueRenderer` for brevity and to enable doctests.
    The output is going to be different (nicer!) with default configuration.